myalii/CodeChallenge/README.md

 # Alii Code Challenge
 Welcome to the Alii Code Challenge!
 This challenge is designed for new developer candidates to demonstrate their coding skills, problem-solving abilities, and familiarity with ASP.NET Core and Entity Framework Core.

+## Time Consideration
+We understand that coding tests can be time-consuming, and we want to acknowledge that your time is precious.
+That's why we've set a two-hour limit for this challenge.
+It's not about adding pressure - it's to ensure that you're not spending too much of your day on this.
+We value your commitment and would rather you use your time for the things that matter to you.

+If you don't complete the challenge, it's absolutely fine - just send us what you've accomplished.
+And if you have any quick thoughts on potential improvements or features, feel free to include them.
+This is entirely optional and just gives us a glimpse into your future vision for the project.

 ## Project Description
 This coding challenge is centered around an established and functional .NET 8 minimal web API project.
 The platform in question is a blogging system, where the primary functionalities revolve around creating and managing blogs, posts, and user interactions.
 As a candidate, your role involves enhancing and adding new features to the existing codebase, not creating it from scratch.